 Our employees’ resilience and strong commitment ensured a solid foundation for positive development.
 Our human resources correspond to our current production needs, and our ability to respond to changes in the operating environment has enabled us to maintain good service capability.

 The prolonged Russia’s war of aggression on Ukraine has increased the overall uncertainty of the market and the rising cost trend arising from inflation.
 However, the impacts through our customers’ and suppliers’ business operations have been minor.
 We are actively monitoring developments in our business environment and seeking to ensure the availability of raw materials and good delivery capability in all situations and circumstances.

 Our customers’ order backlogs, forecasts and expectations remained generally positive during the first quarter of 2023, and our order book was at a strong level at the end of March.
 However, the general uncertainty has increased the average decision-making time of our customers from request for quotation to acceptance of the offer.
 On the other hand our customers are moving their production chains more actively closer to Europe and its neighbouring regions for improved operations in terms of risk management and sustainability.
 Thanks to the current customer outlook and our own sales success, our expectations for 2023 continue to be positive.

 We will actively continue our efforts to strengthen our market position and further improve our profitability as part of our growth strategy.
-In addition, we are focusing in our service capability, close customer relationships, sustainability and highly competent personnel, as well as in expanding our offering.
-We are investing in close partnerships with our customers, aiming to be our customers’ preferred supplier with an extensive offering and excellent service.”
+In addition, we are focusing on our service capability, close customer relationships and highly competent personnel, as well as on expanding our offering.
+Sustainability is taken into account in the different phases of our production.
+We are aiming for close partnerships with our customers and to be their preferred supplier with an extensive offering and excellent service.”